rafaelmchaves/transferService/README.md

 - RabbitMQ:  is an amazing open source message broker software that implements the Advanced Message Queuing Protocol (AMQP).
 - Docker: Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.

-# Run application

-Run RabbitMQ.
+# RabbitMQ and Docker
 In project, there is a rabbitMQ in docker file.

 Just run the following command in docker field: sudo docker-compose up

+user rabbit: guest

+password rabbit:quest

+# Run application

+Run up RabbitMQ.

 This is a spring boot application.
-Just run! https://spring.io/guides/gs/spring-boot/
+Just run up it! https://spring.io/guides/gs/spring-boot/

 # Swagger